galaxyproject/training-material/RNA-Seq/tutorials/srna-seq.md

 ## Read alignment

 To quantify small RNA abundance and identify their putative targets, we need to know where the sequenced reads align to a reference genome.
-In the case of a eukaryotes, some small RNAs are transcribed off of mRNA targets which could include originating from an exon-exon boundary.
-Therefore, we must use a splice-aware aligner to account for this possibility. [`HISAT2`](https://ccb.jhu.edu/software/hisat2/index.shtml) is an accurate and fast tool for aligning spliced reads to a genome.
-Another popular spliced aligner is [`TopHat2`](https://ccb.jhu.edu/software/tophat/index.shtml), but we will be using `HISAT2` in this tutorial.
+In the case of a eukaryotes, some small RNAs are transcribed from mRNA templates, which means that some small RNAs can originate from an exon-exon (spliced) boundary.
+Therefore, a splice-aware aligner must be used to account for this possibility. [`HISAT2`](https://ccb.jhu.edu/software/hisat2/index.shtml) is an accurate and fast tool for aligning spliced reads to a genome, and we will be using `HISAT2` in this tutorial.

-**UPDATES STOPPED HERE**

 > ### :pencil2: Hands-on: Splice-aware alignment
 >
-> 1. **HISAT2** :wrench:: Run `HISAT2` on trimmed reads with the following parameters:
+> 1. **HISAT2** :wrench:: Run `HISAT2` on one collection of trimmed reads with the following parameters:
 >    - **Single end or paired reads?**: Individual unpaired reads
->    - **Reads**: Select "Multiple datasets" and then highlight all sRNA FASTQ files
+>    - **Reads**: Select "Dataset collection" and choose one collection of trimmed FASTQ files
 >    - **Source for the reference genome to align against**: Use a built-in genome
 >    - **Select a reference genome**: Fruit fly (Drosophila melanogaster): dm3
 >    - **Spliced alignment parameters**: Specify spliced alignment parameters